 Whatever picture we took was a priceless gem.

 The temperature was decreasing with the Sun-set.
 Hence, we were about to return to the hut.
-The sky was looking nice with the colors it got.
+The sky was looking nice with the colours it got.

 We finally settled at our dormitory.
 We rested for a while before dinner.
 The hut-keeper was well-behaved and an awesome cook.
-He helped us to charge our camera batteries with the solar power in the hut.
+He helped us to charge our camera batteries with solar power in the hut.
 We had nice non-veg meals followed by sound sleep.
-Thinking that may be the last day we could have network in our mobile, all of us made the necessary calls.
+Thinking that maybe the last day we could have a network in our mobile, all of us made the necessary calls.

 Day 2: Tonglu – Sandakphu